jfgreen/jfgreen.uk/content/python-memory-usage.md

 These results were obtained with Python 3.7.4.
 Full code is available [here][2].

-Before looking at the size of a compound data type, its useful to know how much memory the primitive data types alone consume.
+Before looking at the size of a compound data type, it's useful to know how much memory the primitive data types alone consume.

 | Data    | Size (Bytes)  |
 | ------- | ------------- |